robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 simultaneous fixes from individuals A and B that were separated by more than the given distance (Farine & Whitehead 2015).
 Social groups were designated if two or more individuals occurred within a given distance of one another at any given time point.
-For each multilayer network, we calculated XXX metrics (see below).

-#### Altering spatial scale

-To assess the influence of landcover scale on multilayer networks, we re-sampled our landcover classification map at varying scales.
-Specifically, we selected scales relevant to caribou ecology.
-We re-sampled landcover using the **`grainchanger` package/function\[???\]** (REF) at five scales: 100m, 250m, 500m, 1000m, 2500m.
-Sampling at 100 and 250m represents fine-scale decision making for caribou during foraging (REF), while re-sampling at 1000m and 2500m represents the scale at which caribou tend to select and avoid habitat (Bastille-Rousseau et al. 2017).
-Resampling occurred based on a modal moving window method, where XXXXX. \[ALEC YOU’RE GOING TO HAVE TO ADD DETAIL HERE\]

-**Each modal landcover, and the original are sampled and separate network layers constructed for each. \[QW: NOT SURE WHAT THIS MEANS\]**

-#### Altering social scale

-We altered social scale based on visual (short distance) and auditory (long distnace) sensory modalities of caribou (REF?).
-Specifically, we modified the distance threshold required for group assignment (see above) and re-assigned groups at incremental distance between 5-500m.
-For example, at the finest social scale, only individuals within 5m of one another were considered in the same group, whereas at the coarset social scale, only individuals within 500m of one another were considered in the same group.

-#### Altering the number of observations

-Studies of social network analysis vary in the number and frequency of observations as well as the data collection technique used to generate networks (Davis et al. 2018; Webber and Vander Wal 2019).

-Randomly select max number of observations - timegroups - (right now 750).
-For each iteration, include n observations for each season for all individuals.
-Subsequent iterations include nstep more (right now 25), along with previously included to remove stochasticity.
-Parallels with observation data.

-1.  time window length

-Varying length of time window (used to define seasons).
-From 75 to 150 right now.
-Fixed start julian day for winter is day 1 and for summer is
-215. Network layers for winter and summer are calculated for each window length.

-1.  time window position Varying position of time window (used to define seasons).
-Fixed length at 75.
-Window positions starting at 1, to +
-    75. So 1-75 is first iteration for winter and 75-150 is second iteration for “winter”.
-Same for summer, starting at 215.
-Network layers for each season are constructed.

-### Network metrics

-We used Muxviz blah blag whatever to generate XX number of multilayer network metrics.
-These include four neighborhood-based metrics: degree centrality, multidegree, degree deviation, and neighbours as well as two multilayer \[need better term here?\] metrics: connective redundancy and relevance (see Glossary for definitions).
-GOING TO NEED MORE HERE (SEE SMITH-AGUILAR ET AL 2019 PAPER FOR REFERENCE)
+For each multilayer network, we calculated XXX metrics.These included four neighborhood-based metrics: degree centrality, multidegree, degree deviation, and neighbours as well as two multilayer \[need better term here?\] metrics: connective redundancy and relevance (see Glossary for definitions).
+GOING TO NEED MORE HERE (SEE SMITH-AGUILAR ET AL 2019 PAPER FOR REFERENCE ON EXPLAINING THESE).

 We generated all networks Right now, we calculate mostly degree/neighborhood based metrics. \* Degree centrality \* Multidegree